For many of us, the holidays are an expensive time of year.

 Once you have an estimate for every expense, add them all together to get the total figure you should be aiming for.

-If you can, add a little bit of cushion to your total budget (for example, 10% of your total) in case you end up exceeding your budget by a small amount.
+If you can, add a little bit of cushion to your total budget (for example, 10% of your total) in case you end up exceeding your expected target.

 Ideally, it would be best to begin setting money aside specifically for the holidays in advance so that you don’t have to go into debt to cover the extra expenses during months of unusually high spending.